Different ways to conserve energy during the summer months.

 Upgrade your windows and invest in blinds or curtains.

 If your windows allow a breeze to come inside, then they are allowing air conditioning to seep outside.
 Consider the cost of upgrading your windows.
 Homeowners and Renters alike can ask their utility companies about the Weatherization Program which helps to lower heating and cooling bills by replacing windows, old appliances and doing renovations.
-Builders Townsville uses this program to considerably reduce all of their home’s bills.
+Dynamic City uses this program to considerably reduce all of their home’s bills.
 And when the home is sold, the savings can be transfered to the new owners as well.
 It is a free program if you qualify.

 Blinds or curtains will also help keep the heat out, so keep them closed when you are running your air conditioning or crack the blinds instead of pulling them up.